rollyourown-xyz/ryo-website-content/collaborate/working_with_git/forking_and_pull_requests/index.md

   3. When the changes proposed are ready, the contributor issues a "Pull Request" back to the source repository
   4. The repository maintainer reviews the Pull Request and, when happy with it, merges it into the main branch of the source repository

-[**TODO: ADD AN ILLUSTRATION of forking from source repo to personal account and then to a computer for editing**]

 ## Which repository to fork

 Which repository is used as the source for forking and collaborating depends on where a collaborator has an account -- either in the repositories on our own Git repository server, or in our mirror repositories [on Codeberg](https://codeberg.org/rollyourown-xyz) or [on GitHub](https://github.com/rollyourown-xyz/).
 [Our workflow](/collaborate/working_with_git/what_is_git/#rollyourown-workflow) allows us to manage Issues and Pull Requests in multiple environments.

 Ideally, we would manage our projects entirely in our own environment.
 However, since this would require all collaborators to have an account on our servers, we also enable collaboration [on Codeberg](https://codeberg.org/rollyourown-xyz) and [on GitHub](https://github.com/rollyourown-xyz/) for many of our repositories and use the tools there to manage collaboration:

-- For rollyourown.xyz projects and modules, Issues and Pull Requests are managed on our servers, on Codeberg and on GitHub
+- For rollyourown projects and modules, Issues and Pull Requests are managed on our servers, on Codeberg and on GitHub
-- For the rollyourown.xyz website content, Issues and Pull Requests are managed on our servers, on Codeberg and on GitHub
+- For the rollyourown website content, Issues and Pull Requests are managed on our servers, on Codeberg and on GitHub
 - For all other repositories (especially non-public repositories or those not mirrored), we use our own repository server to manage Issues and Pull Requests

+## Before beginning a contribution

+Before beginning a major contribution, please first submit an Issue in our mirror repositories [on Codeberg](https://codeberg.org/rollyourown-xyz) or [on GitHub](https://github.com/rollyourown-xyz/) describing what you would like to change and why.

+The project maintainer can then provide feedback on the proposal in advance of you doing any work.
+There may be a reason why your proposal would not be accepted, or should be realised differently, so this avoids you doing work which will end up not being accepted and merged into the code.

+When submitting an issue, a template is available with the structure to use.

 ## Forking